Learn Local Storage in React: Create a Light and Dark Theme Switcher Application

 To build this app in an order that promotes readability, maintainability, and efficient execution, we will code in this order:

-1. Define state variables with useState hook.
+- Define state variables with

-2. Define any helper functions, such as those for interacting with local storage.
+hook. - Define any helper functions, such as those for interacting with local storage.

-3. Define event handlers, like toggleTheme.
+- Define event handlers, like

-5. Render the component, including any event listeners and conditional rendering logic based on state variables.
+hook for side effects, such as retrieving data from local storage on component mount. - Render the component, including any event listeners and conditional rendering logic based on state variables.

 This function order follows best practices for a clear and logical React app structure.
 It begins with defining state variables, then helper functions and event handlers.
 The useEffect hook comes next, as it depends on these functions and the component's lifecycle.
 Finally, rendering the component ensures effective use of state variables, functions, and event handlers for desired output.
 This order enhances readability, maintainability, and efficiency.